Efficient photon sorter in a high-dimensional Hilbert space: QKD with qu its

-The potential of extending photon-based QKD to higher dimensions was made possible in 1992 when Allen et.~al.\cite{Allen:92} showed that Laguerre-Gaussian light beams possessed a quantized orbital angular momentum (OAM) of $l\hbar$ per photon.
-This opened up an arbitrarily high dimensional quantum space to a single photon\cite{Allen:03}.
-Following this discovery Mair et.~al. \cite{Mair:01,Oemrawsingh:04} unequivocally demonstrated the quantum nature of photon OAM by showing that pairs of OAM photons can be entangled using parametric down conversion.
-Shortly thereafter, Molina-Terriza et.~al. \cite{Molina-Terriza:02} introduced a scheme to prepare photons in multidimensional vector states of OAM commencing OAM QKD.
-Recently a practical method has been demonstrated to produce arbitrary OAM MUB states using computer-generated holography with a single spatial light modulator (SLM) \cite{Gruneisen:08}.
+The potential of extending photon-based QKD to higher dimensions was made possible in 1983 when Miller and Wheeler \cite{Miller:84} described a fundamental quantum experiment utilizing a photon's orbital angular momentum (OAM).
+In 1992 Allen et~al.\cite{Allen:92} described Laguerre-Gaussian light beams that possessed a quantized orbital angular momentum (OAM) of $l\hbar$ per photon.
+This opened up an arbitrarily high dimensional quantum space to a single photon \cite{Miller:84,Allen:03}.
+Following these discoveries Mair et~al. \cite{Mair:01,Oemrawsingh:04} unequivocally demonstrated the quantum nature of photon OAM by showing that pairs of OAM photons can be entangled using parametric down conversion.
+Shortly thereafter, Molina-Terriza et~al. \cite{Molina-Terriza:02} introduced a scheme to prepare photons in multidimensional vector states of OAM commencing OAM QKD.

+While photons with specific values of OAM have been emphasized in the literature we can equally well utilize any other set of orthogonal basis functions for higher-dimensional QKD.
+While OAM states respect azimuthal symmetry, linear momentum (LM) states respect rectilinear symmetry.
+Independent of the representation we use, the MUB states will ordinarily be modulated in both amplitude and phase.
+Recently a practical method has been demonstrated to produce such MUB states using computer-generated holography with a single spatial light modulator (SLM) \cite{Gruneisen:08}.